sksiwal/docs/docs/sdks/python/send-signals-to-workflow.md

 ## Restart Workflow

-Use the following SDK to restart your running workflow:
+Restart a running workflow using the following SDK:

 ```python
 workflow_client.restartWorkflow(workflow_id, useLatestDef=True)
 ```
 Replace **workflow_id** with the execution ID of the workflow.
+The **useLatestDef** parameter allows you to restart the workflow with the latest definitions.

 ## Re-run Workflow

-The restart option restarts the workflow with either the current or latest definitions.
-However, if you want to run a new instance of the workflow by making changes to the workflow inputs, correlation ID, or task to domain mapping, you can utilize the rerun option.
+If you want to run a new instance of the workflow with changes to inputs, correlation ID, or task to domain mapping, utilize the rerun option:

 ```python
 WorkflowResourceApi.rerun(self, body, workflow_id, **kwargs)